 What Enable Grants Fund

 Enable grants are awarded to charities that meet our eligibility criteria and have also identified clear development areas which will support their growth.
-Enable grants are not awarded for costs which are considered to be for the core running of a charity – please consider applying for an Invest grant to support your core or direct delivery costs.
-Enable is not a small grants programme and funds work to support identified development needs.
+Enable grants are not awarded for costs which are considered to be for the core running of a charity and the costs of the work must be additional to those you would be incurring anyway.
+Please consider applying for an Invest grant to support your core or direct delivery costs.

 Enable can fund a range of activity related to the development and improvement of the capability of your organisation, for example: